L R HELICOPTERS’ tours offer a view of Alberta that few people are able to enjoy.

 The Mt Assiniboine tour involves a 120-minute loop that begins as you head west into the Rocky Mountains, a truly amazing view in itself.
 As you reach Bragg Creek via Red Wood Meadows, just west of Calgary, your pilot will take you along the banks of the Elbow River, where you can view the abundant vegetation and wildlife in the area.
 Following the river, the Elbow Falls will soon come into view, an amazing climax to your tour.

 Your pilot will fly over the falls allowing you to take in all of its beauty before turning south-west toward Forget Me Not Pond and the Elbow River.
 Following canyons and steep valleys, you will reach the Sheep Lakes and finally the Elbow Lake, located on the Elbow Pass at 6900 Feet.

 Leaving the Rae Glacier (last glacier existing in the K country) to the west, we will climb to 11,000 feet flying over the Kananaskis lakes and follow the upper Kananaskis River all the way up to the Haig Glacier reaching the continental divide.

-Leaving Mt Assiniboine to the east will follow the Spray lake south shore thorough the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest look out tower in Alberta direct to Springbank via Moose Flat.
+Leaving Mt Assiniboine to the east will follow the Spray lake south shore through the Kananaskis range, Barrier lake to Moose Mountain with his 8000 feet, one of the highest lookout tower in Alberta direct to Springbank via Moose Flat.